National Guard and Reserve Early Retirement Age

 Keep Good Records of Your Service

-Because much of this is up to you filing the required paperwork on time, you need to keep excellent records.
-If you notice discrepancies in your paperwork, contact your unit immediately to have your records corrected.
 If you have since left your unit and are no longer serving, you may need to contact the National Archives.
-We have an article on requesting military records.
+Check out our article on requesting military records for more assistance.

 About Post Author